Can I Take My Pet Abroad When I Teach English?

 Americans, for example, should be sure that their dogs are up to date on their vaccinated against rabies before arrival back in the U.S. Visit the CDC website for more information on bringing pets into the U.S.

 As you can see it takes some planning to travel abroad with your pet, but it can be done!
+(Want to learn more?
+Read 6 Things To Remember When Travelling With Your Dog.)
 Despite the initial hassle, I was glad not to have to give up my cat, Elliott, in order to pursue my dream of teaching abroad in Costa Rica.